majuss/ecoevolpara/latest/docs/source/vms.rst

 Create a new Debian-stable VM
 --------------------------------------

 Connect to Beagle (or a different machine which should host the VM) and download the Debian-iso `from this site<https://www.debian.org/CD/http-ftp/>`_.
 Right click the link for the amd64 netinstall and copy the link.
 Then enter :code:`wget`. paste the link and hit enter.
-This will download the install-image.
+This will download the install-image into the current working directory (:code:`pwd`).

 -----------------------